fabianlischka/InfoSec101/p1-InfoSec101.md

 ### Suggested Tools: Password Managers

-- Password Managers allow you to use different (secure) passwords for different sites
+- Purpose: Password Managers allow you to use different (secure) passwords for different sites
 - Password Managers store these passwords securely
     - Storage locally (better security, less convenience)
     - Storage in the Cloud (easier sync, automatic backup, less secure)
 - Password Managers require one Master Password
-    - it better be good! (ideally not used elsewhere before)
+    - It better be good! (ideally not used elsewhere before)
-    - you better don't forget it! (use regularly, maybe deposit one backup on paper in your mom's bank safety deposit box)
+    - You better don't forget it! (use regularly, maybe deposit one backup on paper in your mom's bank safety deposit box)
-- Available on desktop and smart phones
+- What: App or browser addin, available on computers and smart phones
 - Recommended:
     - If you use Apple products (computer and phone), and want a simple solution:
       - **iCloud Keychain**: Password manager.
 Safari only (OS X & iOS).
 Local plus iCloud.
 Commercial.
 Closed.
 Safe and easy if you use only Safari.
 [Link](http://support.apple.com/en-us/HT5813)